tuhuynh27/jiny/src/main/java/com/tuhuynh/httpserver/core/nio/README.md

 "Asynchronous" Non-blocking I/O version on `com.tuhuynh.httpserver`, using Java SE's `java.net` & `java.nio` packages.

-This is kinda "naive [Netty](https://netty.io/) clone with [Go-Gin](https://github.com/gin-gonic/gin) interface" also with HTTP protocol support (Netty is just a TCP Framework).
+This is kinda "naive [Netty](https://netty.io/) clone with [Go-Gin](https://github.com/gin-gonic/gin) interface" also with an easy-to-use API interface covering HTTP protocol support (Netty is just a TCP Framework).

 **Currently, this is in the experimental mode**

 ### Insight

-This server uses the latest `AsynchronousServerSocketChannel` API of Java SE 7, which is fully Async I/O (with underlying OS support for `epoll`/`kqueue` edge-triggered syscalls).
+This server uses the latest `AsynchronousServerSocketChannel` (aka NIO.2 AIO API) API of Java SE 7, which use the [Proactor Pattern](https://en.wikipedia.org/wiki/Proactor_pattern) and it is fully Async I/O (with underlying OS support for `epoll`/`kqueue` edge-triggered syscalls).

-The [old versions](https://github.com/huynhminhtufu/httpserver/blob/678bc216a91d8d6504983c7cd22d1c1cef1e88bd/src/main/java/com/tuhuynh/httpserver/core/nio/RequestPipelineNIO.java) (< 0.1.6) use `SocketServerChannel` and a `Selector` which is just a NIO Multiplexer aka "polling mechanism" (with `select` and `poll` which is lever-triggered syscalls)
+The [old versions](https://github.com/huynhminhtufu/httpserver/blob/678bc216a91d8d6504983c7cd22d1c1cef1e88bd/src/main/java/com/tuhuynh/httpserver/core/nio/RequestPipelineNIO.java) (< 0.1.6) use `SocketServerChannel` and a `Selector` (aka NIO API) which is just a I/O Multiplexer aka "polling mechanism" (with `select` and `poll` / `epoll` `kqueue` lever-triggered syscalls)

 ## Quick Start